Company and tax law

 - Law No. 1.521 of 11 February 2022 introduced a reversal of the burden of proof for crimes and offences punishable by at least three years' imprisonment that may be subject to confiscation and made adjustments to offences relating to non-cash payment instruments.

-Reforms to the Code of Criminal Procedure
+Reforms to the Criminal Procedure

 Similarly, the provisions of the Code of Criminal Procedure are constantly evolving in the light of the guarantees for the individual arising from the European Convention on Human Rights: